vishvjeettanwar1623/ProfileAuditor/README.md

 # ProfileAuditor

-A hackathon-ready project that verifies resume claims against online activity and generates a Reality Score.
+A application that verifies resume claims against online activity and generates a Reality Score.

 ## Features